 Civil Society Forum Day at the official Global Disability Summit

 On Monday ROFA organisations attended the civil society forum day of the official summit.
 Our only representative given a speaking slot, Simone Aspis from ALLFIE, gave a tremendous performance that had the audience cheering calling out the UK government for the deliberate retrogression of disabled people’s rights.
+Watch Simone’s speech here (from 1 hour 4 minutes).
 Download the text of Simone’s speech here.

 By contrast, DR UK avoided any reproach of the UK government in their speaking slot for which they have been widely criticised.
 There was also much activity on social media with hi-jacking of the hashtags used for the official summit.

 On Tuesday Disabled campaigners and allies gathered for poetry, music and speeches outside the main day of the summit, attended by business and government leaders, to draw attention to the impact of regressive policy measures implemented by the UK government.

 We were joined by shadow ministers Marsha DeCordova (Disabled people) and Kate Osamor (International Development) as well as Kenya’s first MP with albinism as well as our international allies from the international solidarity summit.
 Some of the delegates came outside to join us and helped take leaflets inside criticising the UK government including from International Disability Alliance, the European Disability Forum and European Network for Independent Living but other delegates were too afraid of repercussions from their own governments if they joined us.

 Penny Mordaunt, now Minister for International Development, angered campaigners by trying to redefine inclusive education in her speech, further evidencing the UK government’s failure to understand the CRPD.